4 Things You Should Know About Your Coach

 #1 Go beyond the background check

 Background checks are necessary, but not sufficient in ensuring whether it is appropriate or safe for an individual to be serving as a coach.
-Predators, on average, abuse 120 victims before they are caught and only 2.5% will be incarcerated.
+Only 2.5% of offenders will be incarcerated.
 In addition to official background checks, confirm the coach's history.
 It is important to know when and why they left previous positions.

 Sometimes coaches may have been let go, pushed to resign, or have voluntarily left positions without marks on their record regarding misconduct or abuse.
 Often communication, cohesion, or public notice does not exist about these matters, making it possible for the coaches to set up shop elsewhere with a seemingly clean slate, nevertheless having a dangerous history.